AntonNordgren/Space/README.md

 https://antonnordgren.github.io/Space/ <-- Click to Play

-Move with WASD keys
-shoot with left click
+Move with WASD keys and shoot with left click